#1. You say you're looking for a critique, but perhaps what you're really looking for is validation.

 #4.
 You've taken one of my workshops, and you want to share with me how your writing has improved.

-If so, I appreciate your open-heartedness, and know that I am grateful to you and indeed, to all my students, because in teaching I also learn.
+If so, I appreciate your open-heartedness, I sincerely wish you well, and know that I am grateful to you and indeed, to all my students, because in teaching I also learn.

 Adapted from the Irish blessing: